Elegater/ApexSearchBrowser/README.md

 No installation is required for this search app, all you need is any modern browser (i.e. pretty much anything other than Internet Explorer).

-Download the app at [this link](https://github.com/Elegater/ApexSearchBrowser/archive/v0.1.zip).
+Get the app at [this link](https://github.com/Elegater/ApexSearchBrowser/releases).
+Download the latest version (the one at the top of the page) using the link that says "Source Code (zip)".
 Once you have it unzipped and saved on your computer, open ApexSearch.html (and if it asks you to select a program to open it, just select a browser of your choice) and you're in!

 Usage instructions: